brefphp/bref/README.md

 Interested about performances?
 [Head over here](https://github.com/mnapoli/bref-benchmark) for a benchmark.

-## Setup

-For now Bref only works with AWS Lambda.
-Help to support other providers is welcome.

-For deploying, Bref internally uses [the serverless framework](https://serverless.com/).
-At first you should not have to deal with the serverless framework itself but you need to install it.

-- Create an AWS account if you don't already have one
-- Install [the serverless framework](https://serverless.com): `npm install -g serverless`
-- Setup your AWS credentials: [create an AWS access key](https://serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys) and either configure it [using an environment variable](https://serverless.com/framework/docs/providers/aws/guide/credentials#quick-setup) (easy solution) or [setup `aws-cli`](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) (and run `aws configure`)

-Bref will then use AWS credentials and the serverless framework to deploy your application.

 ## Creating a lambda

 To create your first lambda application create an empty directory and run the following commands: